Adwoa Smart

 In Obra, Adwoa starred alongside the likes of David Dontoh (Ghanaman), Grace Omaboe (Maame Dokono), Joe Eyison (Station Master), Esi Kom, Rev Prince Yawson (Waakye), Charles Amankwaa Ampofo, Jojo Mills Robertson (Yoofi), Richard Kwame Agyeman (Odompo), Lily Ameyaw (Nana Yaa), C.K.
 Boateng (Kwame Ahe), Charles Adumuah, Emry Brown, Abankwa Duodu, and many others.
-In latter years when Obra eventually folded, Adwoa joined "Efie Wura" (Landlord), another comic Akan drama series which featured on TV3.
+In later years when Obra eventually folded, Adwoa joined "Efie Wura" (Landlord), another comic Akan drama series which featured on TV3.
 Throughout her acting career, Adwoa was often typecast as a child or young girl because of her diminutive stature; she suffers from genetic dwarfism, characterised by a fairly average upper torso with a short lower body and limbs.
 However, these physical limitations have not diminished her personality and capabilities, both onscreen and in real life.
 One remarkable attribute of the actress is her bubbly and lively personality.
-She is extremely mobile and quick on her feet; she always appears smartly dressed with a stylish appearance and a positive demeanour around her.
+She is extremely mobile and quick on her feet; she always appears smartly dressed in a stylish appearance and a positive demeanour around her.

 Adwoa Smart was not able to complete basic school because her classmates teased her about her height and manhandled her because she was comparatively smaller than most of them.
 One of her lifetime regrets is that she succumbed to the pressure and dropped out of school.
 Even though she was not able to obtain much formal education, she can still express herself eloquently in English.
 She has delivered scripted lines in English in some of the films and drama episodes that she has been starred in.
 In several interviews, she has revealed that she learnt to speak English largely through association with educated family members and friends.
 Additionally, she speaks Ga and Twi fluently.
 She acquired the name "Adwoa Smart " from an early age because of her agility, intelligence and quick thinking.
 Her physical limitations were often used as the subject of humour in films and drama performances.

 Early life

-Adwoa Smart was born to Mr and Mrs. Oku at Abossey Okai in Accra.
+Adwoa Smart was born to Mr. and Mrs. Oku at Abossey Okai in Accra.
 She was raised by her grandmother (the late Cecilia Quaye) with support from her uncle - Dan Oku.
 Adwoa had a tough childhood because of the social stigma attached to dwarfism and other forms of disability in Ghanaian society.
 However, her genetic misfortune also turned out to be a blessing when she was noticed by producers and directors in the drama industry.
 In her social and professional life, Adwoa often tries to lighten the atmosphere by joking about her deformity.
 This incredible ability to look beyond her own physical disability and maintain a positive perspective about life has won her many friends.